This Tutorial Explains all about Data Lake including its Need, Definition, Architecture, Benefits & Differences Between Data Lake vs Data Warehouse:

 The Data Lakes Market was assessed at USD 3.74 billion in 2019 and is anticipated to touch USD 17.60 billion by 2025, at a CAGR (Compound Annual Growth Rate) of 29.9% across projection period 2020 – 2025.

 These data reservoirs are increasingly turning out as an economical option for a lot of organizations over data warehouses.
 Contrasting to data lakes, Data warehousing requires additional processing of data before ingoing the warehouse.

 The expense of managing a data lake is lesser when compared to a data warehouse because of a lot of processing and space is required to create the database for warehouses.

 #2) Major Players

 It is predicted that the Data Lake market will be a consolidated market dominated by the five key players as seen in the image below.

 - Its usage is expected to grow considerably in the banking sector.
 Banks are adopting data lakes to deliver on-the-go analytics.
 Also, it is helping to dissolve many silos in the banking sector.

 - As there is a huge increase in digital payments/use of mobile wallets across the globe, the scope for big data analytics and thereby the opportunity for them is increasing.

-- It is anticipated that North America will have high adoption for data lakes.
-A study done by Capgemini says that over 60% of financial organizations in the U.S. think that big data analytics acts as a differentiator for business and gives them a competitive edge.
+- It is anticipated that North America will have high adoption of data lakes.
+A study done by Capgemini says that over 60% of financial organizations in the U.S. think that big data analytics acts as a differentiator for businesses and gives them a competitive edge.
 Over 90% of organizations feel that investing in big data projects increases the chances of success in the future.